kfletcher88/AFLAP/README.md

 For example JELLYFISH results calculated at 21 or 31 basepairs will be suffixed jf21 or jf31 respectively.
 The resulting genotype tables will have "m21" or "m31" in there file names.

-Q: I was to add individuals to my Pedigree file, do I have to start in a new directory/run the full pipeline on every individual?\
+Q: I wish to add individuals to my Pedigree file, do I have to start in a new directory/run the full pipeline on every individual?\
 A: No, AFLAP will be able to use old results for previously generated data and generate the required files for the new sequences.
 Just add these to the Pedigree file.